Learning of Colors from Color Names: Distribution and Point Estimation: Method

-The CDEST model is an RNN which learns the compositional interactions of the terms making up a color description, to output a distribution estimate in color-space.
-The general structure of this network, shown in \Cref{network} is similar to \textcite{2016arXiv160603821M}, or indeed to most other word sequence learning models.
+A Recurrent Neural Network (RNN) is a common choice for this kind of task, due to the variable length of the input.
+We consider two "flavours" of RNN: Gated Recurrent Unit (GRU) networks \parencite{cho2014properties}, and Long Short Term Memory (LSTM) networks \parencite{hochreiter1997long,gers1999learning}.
+They differ only in their recurrent unit's internal structure.
+The general structure of both input modules is shown in \Cref{fig:rnnmod}.
+It is similar to \textcite{2016arXiv160603821M}, or indeed to most other word sequence learning models.
 Each word is first transformed to an embedding representation.
 This representation is trained with the rest of the network allowing per word information to be efficiently learned.
-The embedding is used as the input for a Gated Recurrent Unit (GRU) \parencite{cho2014properties}.
-The output of the last time-step is fed to a Rectified Linear Unit (ReLU) \parencite{dahl2013reludropout}.
-Finally, the output of the ReLU is the shared input for three distinct softmax output layers -- one for each of hue, saturation and value.
-These outputs are vectors $\hat{y}_{H}(t)$, $\hat{y}_{s}(t)$, and $\hat{y}_{V}(t)$.
-Using the conditional independence assumption the probability estimate is given by:
+The embedding is used as the input for the recurrent unit, either a GRU or an LSTM depending on the model considered.
+The stream is terminated with an End of Stream (\natlang{<EOS>}) pseudo-token, represented using a zero-vector.
+The output of the last time-step is fed to a Rectified Linear Unit (ReLU), and then to the output model.